raspberrypi/pico-playground/apps/popcorn/README.md

 #### One or More Movies

 You can format the card with a GPT and then image movies onto the partitions (the partitions must obviously be big enough).
 The partition name from the GPT is used as the title for the movie.

+### Playback controls

+These are quite limited and use the 3 buttons on the VGA board, and use single button presses with function determined by how long the button is pressed before it is released.

+ * Short (<.25s) press while playing: `Slower : Pause : Faster`
+ * Short (<.25s) press while paused: `Step Backward : Play : Step Forward`
+ * Medium (<1s) press: `Previous File : Toggle Menu Display : Next File`
+ * Long (>1s) press: `Lower Volume : Toggle Play Direction : Higher Volume` - note you can hold the button down to continuosuly lower or raise volume.

+Pause and then unpause to reset playback speed to 1x

 ### Converting